gregcope/piboatmon/README.md

 ### Config SMS

-The system understands the following config SMS
+The system understands the following config SMS messages - if it does not understand you will either get a hint as a reply or no reply...

 * `set boatname NAME` - Sets the boatname prefix to SMS messages
 * `nupdate phone NUMBER` - Sets the phone number to send messages to